x-govuk/x-govuk.github.io/app/posts/finishing-touches-for-forms.md

 This is a little tricky because we need some logic that can determine whether there's an error on the page, and we set the `<title>` in the document `<head>` before we've rendered the form in the `<body>`.

-We can use `content_for` to our advantage here too to place the title where we need it.
+We can use `content_for` here too to place the title where we need it.

 ```html
 <head>